joerod/HomeAssistant/README.md

 ### Server

-I'm using HomeAssistant core VM running on a Synology
+I'm using home assistant on an Ubuntu VM in Hyper-V on my Windows 10 machine.

 ### Hardware